mosop/crystal-bins/Dependencies.md

 --link-flags /usr/local/mosop/bdwgc/[version]/lib/libgc.a
 ```

 Note: On OS X, my script does nothing to configure BDWGC.
-So you have to conditionally set the option for cross-platform build.
+So you have to conditionally set the option for cross-platform building.

 Currently, my script installs the version 7_6_0 of BDWGC.

 #### OS X

 There is a Homebrew package for BDWGC.
-I recommend use the package.
+I recommend installing the package.
 My script does nothing to configure BDWGC on OS X.

 ### Build-time Packages (WIP)